-I’ll get back to the business of business in short order, but as we head towards the beginning of another new year, I’d like to take a moment to reflect on, and share my appreciation for the amazing adventure that has been 2018.
+I’ll get back to business in short order, but as we head towards the beginning of another new year, I’d like to take a moment to reflect on and share my appreciation for the amazing adventure that has been 2018.

-I’m also here to celebrate a birthday—well, anniversary, really.
-Of JHL Solutions.
+I'm also here to celebrate a birthday—well, the anniversary of JHL Solutions.
 I incorporated in the winter of last year.
-Less than two weeks after had left my corporate job.
-I hadn’t even gotten my last paycheck—but I had a clear view of who I wanted to help.
+Less than two weeks after I had left my corporate job.
+I hadn't even gotten my last paycheck—but I had a clear view of who I wanted to help.

 I left “knowing” that I wanted to strike out on my own as a consultant.
 This “knowing” was informed by conversations with people I trusted and some online research.
 I focused in on phrases like: